Youth homelessness is completely solvable

 Note from the authors

-The Index is a tribute to all the young people, providers, advocates, and policymakers who are tirelessly working towards eradicating youth homelessness.
+The Index is a tribute to all the young people, service providers, advocates, and policymakers who are tirelessly working towards eradicating youth homelessness.
 Unfortunately, we lost one of our champions, Gabriela Sevilla, co-author of the 2021 Index, who passed away on October 10, 2022.
 Her sudden departure has left those who knew her grieving for a life taken too soon.
 However, she also left behind an enduring legacy – a legacy of transforming ideas into actions, of making advocacy accessible, of leading with her heart and prioritizing the community.

 Direct Quotes